 - Observational or experimental studies that evaluate genomic interventions, reporting on clinical validity, clinical utility and/or their comparative effectiveness.

-- Systematic reviews that report on genomic evidence-based interventions.
+- Systematic reviews that report on genomics evidence-based interventions.

 - Pre-implementation studies identifying barriers and facilitators to applications and interventions.